Abhay-Hindocha/Attendance-Kiosk-System/frontend/README.md

 ## Backend Base URL Configuration

 The frontend connects to the backend API using a base URL defined in the file `frontend/src/services/api.js`.
 To change the backend server URL, update the `API_BASE_URL` constant in that file.

 Example:
 ```js
 const API_BASE_URL = 'http://localhost:8000/api';
 ```

 Replace `'http://localhost:8000/api'` with your backend server URL as needed.

+or else now create a new .env file for the frontend with the variable VITE_APP_API_BASE_URL=http://localhost:8000/api Replace `'http://localhost:8000/api'` with your backend server URL as needed.

 ## Development